Dhivyagkrishnan/SMPS-circuit/README.md

 # SMPS-circuit
-SMPS (Switched-Mode Power Supply) is a circuit that utilizes high-frequency switching to efficiently convert electrical power..
+SMPS (Switched-Mode Power Supply) is a circuit that utilizes high-frequency switching to efficiently convert electrical power.